Imagine this for a second…

 For it to be a good big idea, it needs to be simple enough so that your reader can re-communicate it to someone else from memory.

-A big idea makes your reader think: “That makes sense!” or, “I never thought of that before but it’s true!” or, “I can’t wait to tell someone!”.
+A big idea makes your reader think: “That makes sense!” or, “I NEED to find out more!” or, “I can’t wait to tell someone!”.

 Most importantly it gets them to engage, and that’s what makes it so powerful.